-Then set the base fuel pressure to either what we talked about or 55psi (if you have less than 60lb injectors).
+Then set the base fuel pressure to either what we discussed (typically 55psi if you have less than 60lb injectors).

 Next verify the ignition timing is at 10 degrees btdc with the spout plug removed.
 This is VERY IMPORTANT otherwise you can damage the engine.

 |For EEC-Vs that have been converted from returnless to return style, the fuel pump will run constantly with the key on unless I have written